Vertical stabilizer: Structural considerations

 The rudder and fin on a large, or fast, aircraft are each subject to a considerable force which increases with rudder deflection.
 An extreme case occurs with a departure from controlled flight, known as an upset, which in the context of fin and rudder is excessive sideslip.
 For large transport aircraft the stabilizing moment necessary for recovery comes from the fin with little requirement for rudder deflection.
 These aircraft do not have a requirement to withstand near-full rudder deflections in these circumstances because the structural weight required to prevent structural failure would make them commercially unviable.
 Loss of the complete fin and rudder assembly occurred on American Airlines Flight 587 when the pilot used full rudder deflections while following in the wake of a very large jet.

 Clear-air turbulence caused the failure of the complete fin and rudder assembly on a Boeing B-52 Stratofortress after which the pilots made a successful landing.
-B-52 bombers instrumented for gust and manoeuvre loads recorded gusts from clear-air turbulence considerably more than the design limit with highest loads at 34,000 feet.
+B-52 bombers instrumented for gust and maneuver loads recorded gusts from clear-air turbulence considerably more than the design limit with highest loads at 34,000 feet.

 The English Electric Lightning T4 prototype fin failure was caused by inertial roll coupling while doing high-rate rolls.
 The fin was enlarged, strengthened and roll-rate limitations were imposed.
 However, the first T5 also had a fin failure while doing rapid rolling trials with rocket pack extended.

 A Lightning lost its fin due to interaction between aircraft in close proximity at low level when flying in formation at M 0.97, an aerobatic display routine.
 Limitations were imposed including separation between aircraft when in formation.

 Fin buffeting is a critical issue for fighter aircraft with twin or single fins because the fatigue life of the fin structure is reduced by the fluctuating loads caused by burst vortices impinging on the fin.
 The single fin on the Eurofighter Typhoon experiences buffet loads caused by burst vortices which originate from the canard and wing leading edges at high angles of attack.
 The sides of the top-mounted airbrake, when deflected, also shed vortices which impinge, after bursting, on the fin.
-Buffeting from the extended airbrake is highest when the airbrake effective angle of attack is greatest, which for a fully-extended airbrake is greatest at low aircraft angle of attack and least when manoeuvring.
+Buffeting from the extended airbrake is highest when the airbrake effective angle of attack is greatest, which for a fully-extended airbrake is greatest at low aircraft angle of attack and least when maneuvering.
 The McDonnell Douglas F/A-18 Hornet twin fins are subject to buffeting from the breakdown or bursting of the leading-edge extension (LEX) vortex in front of the tail.
 The addition of a LEX fence significantly reduces the buffeting and increases fin fatigue life.

 B-52H (AF Ser.
 No. 61-0023), instrumented to measure gust loads to investigate structural failures, still flying after its vertical stabilizer was lost in severe turbulence on 10 January 1964.
 The aircraft landed safely.